Working With Your Robots.txt File

 The default setting is to allow search engines to index your entire site.
 If you want to prevent your entire website from being indexed by search engines, go to the Settings tab in the editor and click on the SEO section.
 Scroll down to the “Hide site from search engines” toggle, switch it to the On position, and re-publish your site.

-On the following section, click the tick box to hide the page from search engines, and then click on the back arrow at the top to save your changes and return to the main settings for the page.
+On the following section, click the checkbox to hide the page from search engines, and then click on the back arrow at the top to save your changes and return to the main settings for the page.

 Follow the same steps for any additional pages you want to hide from search, and then publish your site when you’re done.